SUNET/python_x509_pkcs11/docs/README.md

 produced_at is what time to write into "produced_at" field.
 It must be in UTC timezone.
 If None then it will be 2 minutes before UTC now.

-extra_certs is a list of PEM encoded certs for the client the verify the signature chain.
+extra_certs is a list of PEM encoded certs for the client to verify the signature chain.
 Default value is None.

 ### Example usage for response():